 The city’s Parks Director, Scott Ferris, as regular readers of this blog are aware, has turned thumbs down on this study.
 The study would cost the City no money and require no staff time.
 But Ferris doesn’t want to have it done.
-Is Ferris worried that the study would expose his years of negligence of the area to a critical light?
-We don’t know.
-What we can see is that Ferris has now decided to commence “maintenance” of the area with a vengeance.
-He’s butchering the trail so the City can drive a truck through the heart of the native plant communities.
-Studies?
-Studies?
-We don’t need no stinkin’ studies!
-Just go in there with chainsaws and hedge whackers and show those native-plant-loving snowflakes who’s boss around here!
+We can only speculate why.
+What’s clear is that just going into the native plant area with chainsaws and hedge whackers isn’t the solution.

 Dear Ms. Endress: